tsnl/pdm/README.md

    reducing the baseline demand for highly specified (and thus performant) code.
 2. Duck-typed implementations can always be rewritten behind a well-typed interface.

+Lastly, PDM naturally links with existing C (and thus subsets of C++) code.
+By supporting the de jure standard in ABIs with `link "C"` statements, PDM simplifies dependency management and allows users to **use C libraries (even templates) out of the box.** This is possible using Clang's excellent, highly modular C/C++ parser, and the fact that PDM's type system accommodates C's (with some caveats with respect to non-discriminated unions).
+Support for C++ libraries is currently not planned.

+## Summary

 This repository currently builds...
-1. `pc`: An old (but functional) C compiler implementation for a subset of the language
+1. `pc`: An old (but functional) C compiler implementation for a subset of the language.
+Just validates a program and then prints LLVM IR to stdout.
+The benchmark for performance.
 2. `[lib]pdm`: A library that compilers, interpreters, and editor tools can share.
 Written in OO-C++.
 WIP.
 3. `pdm_cli`: An eventual CLI frontend, currently just console tests for `pdm`.
 WIP.
 After building, try running `$ ./pc <file>` or `$ ./pdm_cli`.